A picture containing logo

 After attending Trent University in Peterborough, I studied at Oxford University as a Rhodes Scholar and received my D.Phil. in 1983.
 I joined the University of Toronto in 1987, and was promoted to the rank of University Professor in 2019.
 I served as chair of the Department of Germanic Languages and Literatures from 1999 to 2002.

-I teach courses and supervise Ph.D. dissertations in German and European history from 1740 to 1945.
 My work has been assisted by research grants, fellowships, and prizes from the John Simon Guggenheim Memorial Foundation, the Alexander von Humboldt Foundation, the Gerda Henkel Foundation, the German Academic Exchange Service (DAAD), the German-American Academic Council Foundation, the Killam Program at the Canada Council for the Arts, the Connaught Program and the Jackman Humanities Institute at the University of Toronto, and the Social Sciences and Humanities Research Council of Canada (SSHRC).

 In 1993–94 I spent a year with my family at the Free University Berlin as a Humboldt Research Fellow and Visiting Professor in the Political Science department.
 I also held a Visiting Professorship in History at the University of Göttingen in 2002–03 when I was awarded the Friedrich-Wilhelm-Bessel Research Prize by the Humboldt Foundation, and I was a Visiting Scholar at the Bergische Universität Wuppertal when my prize was renewed in 2014.
 I became an elected Fellow of the Royal Society of Canada in 2011.
 See below for a number of international conferences and workshops I have organized.